 - There are fewer cyclists on the road and because decent cyclists are pretty inconspicuous, A-hole cyclists have a higher profile.

 The researchers for the Colorado study are trying to dig into the details of why people drive or cycle like A-holes.
 Their working theory is that both groups do it as a time-saving measure.
 In addition, cyclists often do it for safety reasons.
 They are either doing something legal but annoying (like when they’re in “your” left turn lane) or doing something illegal but improving safety.
-An example of the latter is the Idaho Stop, the name given for when cyclists treat a stop sign as a yield and a stop light as a stop sign.
+An example of the latter is the Idaho Stop, the name given for when cyclists treat a stop sign as a yield and a stoplight as a stop sign.
 The Idaho stop is shown to reduce bicycle injuries by almost 15%.

 But (heh heh, he said “but”) is being a cycling A-hole really safer?
 Apparently yes.
 According to the National Safety Council, as compared to cycling you’re 6 times more likely to die as a pedestrian and 40 times more likely to die in a motor vehicle.
-Perhaps the most interesting statistic is that you are 900 times more likely to die of chronic illnesses like heart disease, cancer or respiratory failure which all can be prevented through activites such as cycling.
+Perhaps the most interesting statistic is that you are 900 times more likely to die of chronic illnesses like heart disease, cancer or respiratory failure which all can be prevented through activities such as cycling.